UBC-STAT/stat-538/docs/group-project-page.md

 (downloading data from the web) to the end (communicating their methods and conclusions in an electronic report).
 The electronic report will be a Jupyter notebook in which the code cells will download a dataset from the web, reproducibly and sensibly wrangle and clean, summarize and visualize the data, as well as fitting and selecting a model.
 Throughout the document, markdown cells will be used to communicate the question asked, methods used, and the conclusion reached.

-For this project, you will need to formulate formulate a research question of your choice, and then identify and use a dataset to answer to the question.
+For this project, you will need to formulate a research question of your choice, and then identify and use a dataset to answer to the question.
 We list some suggested data sets below; however, we encourage you to use another data set that interests you.
-If you are unsure whether your dataset is adequate, please reach out to a member of the teaching team.
+Let me know if you are unsure whether your dataset is adequate.

 ### Deliverable 1: Team Contract